 Simple with a large scan button so obvious that it is hard to miss.
 Took 11 seconds to finish scanning.

-After creating an account, you can test this functionality by visiting AVG Mobilation.
 It managed to pinpoint the exact location of my phone.

 Like most anti-theft apps, you can sound an alarm, lock, unlock, and remote wipe your phone.